hbctraining/DGE_workshop/lessons/05_DGE_DESeq2_analysis2.md

 - **FDR/Benjamini-Hochberg:** Benjamini and Hochberg (1995) defined the concept of FDR and created an algorithm to control the expected FDR below a specified level given a list of independent p-values. **An interpretation of the BH method for controlling the FDR is implemented in DESeq2 in which we rank the genes by p-value, then multiply each ranked p-value by m/rank**.
 - **Q-value / Storey method:** The minimum FDR that can be attained when calling that feature significant.
 For example, if gene X has a q-value of 0.013 it means that 1.3% of genes that show p-values at least as small as gene X are false positives

 In DESeq2, the p-values attained by the Wald test are corrected for multiple testing using the Benjamini and Hochberg method by default.
-There are options to use other methods in teh `results()` function.
+There are options to use other methods in the `results()` function.
 The p-adjusted values should be used to determine significant genes.
 The significant genes can be output for visualization and/or functional analysis.

 ### MOV10 DE analysis: Control versus Knockdown